AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/21_ES2019_what_is_coming.md

 ## Optional Catch Binding

-Prior to ES2019 you had to always include an exception variable in your `catch` clause.
+Prior to ES2019, you had to include an exception variable in your `catch` clause.
 E2019 allows you to omit it.

 ```javascript
 // Before